JeanmarieJackman/apartment_model/README.md

     * Returns an array of all landlords who have tenants in an apartment building.

   * ApartmentBuilding#tenants_rent
-    * Returns an integer that is the monthly rent paid by that tenant
+    * Returns an integer that is the monthly rent paid by all tenants in an apartment building

   * ApartmentBuilding#tenant_paying_highest_rent
     * Returns and instance of the tenant paying highest rent in an apartment building